Hep C – Test, Treat, Cure

 Blenheim is at the centre of the growing demands for action concerning the failure to treat those with hepatitis C. We are involved in an emergent strategy to support, facilitate and enable those focusing on hepatitis C to achieve the best possible outcomes.

-We are advocating that substance misuse agencies, the NHS and local authorities must do more to test, treat and cure those with hepatitis C. A first step would be for Public Health England to add a question to the data required from all service providers about whether those who are hepatitis C positive are receiving treatment or not, to ensure an adequate baseline on which to base an improvement plan.
+We are advocating that substance misuse agencies, the NHS and local authorities must do more to test, treat and cure those with hepatitis C. We are campaigning for Public Health England (PHE) to include a question on Treatment Outcome Profiles (TOPS) asking if hepatitis C positive service user are receiving treatment.
+This would provide adequate baseline information to develop an improvement plan.